 Any link that is an advertisement, paid placement, or was compensated (including affiliate links) should be qualified as sponsored.
 However, unless you’re publishing your own links, you won’t be able to apply the attribute.
 You’ll need to rely on your publisher for this.

-If the publishers you buy links from won’t qualify your backlinks, you may want to think twice about buying from them to protect yourself from getting hit with a penalty.
+If the publishers you buy links from won’t qualify your backlinks, you may want to think twice about purchasing links from them to protect yourself from getting hit with a penalty.
 A couple of unqualified links will probably fly under the radar, but a handful or more may not.

 3. Create naturally enticing content

 Having content that people want to link is an excellent way to generate backlinks without any effort or expense.
 The way to do this is simple, but not easy.
 You need to create authoritative content that people will naturally view as a valuable resource, and will therefore link in their content on their own.
 This requires being somewhat of an expert in your niche and no matter what you’ve read, you can’t become a true expert in a short period of time.

 If you’re not able to create high-quality, authoritative content, then hire an expert to do it for you.
 Or, consult with an expert to get as much insight and information as possible so you can write your own content.

 Once your website becomes a respected, reliable resource in your niche, many people will link to your content automatically.
 As this happens, your authority will grow and so will your search rankings.

 Another way to get high quality backlinks is to reach out to site owners to see if they’ll give you a high quality links placement on their website.
 Although, you don’t want to reach out to everyone.
 Here are some tips for successfully engaging in link outreach.